 This fall, additional schools are joining the effort to fabricate and assemble the components for the water tower and take on the next challenge, dealing with the awkward process now used to sift and load coal for the locomotives.

-We’re working with a mix of city and suburban schools, including Bay View High School, Brown Deer High School, Carmen High School, Elmbrook’s Launch Program, Franklin High School, Menomonee Falls High School, Messmer High School, New Berlin’s High School, Obama High School, We are delighted to have not only their participation but their support and ideas in developing the process.
+We’re working with a mix of city and suburban schools, including Bay View High School, Brown Deer High School, Carmen High School, Elmbrook’s Launch Program, Franklin High School, Menomonee Falls High School, Messmer High School, New Berlin’s High School, Obama High School, and St. Joan Antida.
+We are delighted to have not only their participation but their support and ideas in developing the process.

 Want to get your school involved?
 Let us know.

 We are grateful for the support of our higher-ed partners who are providing access to their expertise, facilities, and students to help our school teams.